-Why the is CIDA SCORE™ Important?
+Why is the CIDA SCORE™ Important?

 The CIDA SCORE™ is time-sensitive and compliance-driven.
 A high score means the Association has provided current, complete documentation that is required by state law or the good governance principles to which all responsibly managed corporations should subscribe.

-By comparing the HOA’s CIDA SCORE™ to the current median score of more than one-thousand HOAs that have been examined by CIDA, a buyer can quickly assess how the subject property compares to other Associations that have been examined.
+By comparing the HOA’s CIDA SCORE™ to the current median score of more than one thousand HOAs that have been examined by CIDA, a buyer can quickly assess how the subject property compares to other Associations that have been examined.

 Above-average scores are the result of competent management and responsive governance that serves the best interest of the HOA members.